Girvies Davis and Richard Holman: Murders, arrest, and trial

 On December 8, 1978, Davis and Holman allegedly robbed and murdered 78-year-old Frieda Mueller.
 The two were alleged to have fatally shot her before stealing her television set, billfold, and checkbook.
 Davis and Holman were never tried for killing Frieda, but her murder was mentioned during their trials.

 On December 22, 1978, 89-year-old Charles Biebel, who used a wheelchair, was fatally shot inside his trailer home.
 His daughter, Jean Biebel Moore, discovered his body later that evening.
 Davis and Holman stole two watches, a billfold, "a number of guns," and a television set.
 Holman was the triggerman for this murder.
 Before they were arrested, Jean Moore offered a $5,000 reward for information leading to the arrest and conviction of her father's killers.

 On May 12, 1979, Davis and Holman robbed and murdered 84-year-old John Oertel in his trailer.
 Oertel was shot and stabbed.
 Davis was the triggerman for this murder.

 On July 13, 1979, Davis and Holman shot 83-year-old Esther Sepmeyer, a blind woman, execution-style as she was kneeling in front of her bed, praying for her life.
 Her grandson, Rodney Sepmeyer, found her body.
 A lawnmower, a replica antique radio, a stereo, a color TV, and a .22-caliber semi-automatic rifle were stolen.
 Holman was triggerman for this murder.

-Davis and Holman were arrested after a botched hold-up at an auto parts store.
+Davis and Holman were arrested after a botched hold-up at an auto parts store on August 30, 1979.
 When the two entered the store, the two immediately shot the owner, James Ostman.
 The bullet struck him in the arm.
 As Ostman fell, his clerk, 21-year-old Frank Cash, ran to the back of the store.
 Davis and Holman followed Cash, and Davis fatally shot the man as he pleaded for his life.
 Hearing the shots, a wounded Ostman grabbed his own pistol, confronted the two, and fired two shots at them, the first "with his eyes closed", and the second as the robbers fled.
 Davis suffered a gunshot wound to the back and was taken to the hospital.
-Davis was arrested on August 30, 1979, after medical personnel called the police.
+He was arrested when medical personnel called the police.
 Holman was arrested a few weeks later.

 Officials ultimately linked Davis to 10 robberies, with nine people dead and seven wounded.